 Ford’s Total Wholesale QoQ Growth Rates

-Ford’s quarterly growth rate topped 5% in 4Q 2020 compared to as much as 83% in the prior quarter.
+In fiscal 3Q 2021, Ford’s quarterly growth rate topped more than 30% compared to a decline of 28% reported in the prior quarter.

 Ford’s Total Wholesale YoY Growth Rates